elbillyto/docker-to-ose-hystrix/README.md

-Migrating SpringBoot to Docker / Kubernetes on OpenShift Enterprise 3.1: Hystrix Example
+Migrating SpringBoot to OpenShift Enterprise 3.1: Hystrix Example
 ------------------------------

 This is a SpringBoot Hello World example demonstrating connectivity to a Hystrix / Turbine Stream (Netflix OSS) running on OpenShift Enterprise 3.1